 - Both flagella and pili are the proteinaceous filamentous structures.

-- Flagella and pili are the surface appendages arise from cell-membrane and cell-wall.
+- Flagella and pili are the surface appendages emerged from cell-membrane and cell-wall, respectively.

 - Both are hollow and tubular in structure.

-Therefore, flagella and pili are the filamentous structures which are composed of protein molecules namely flagellin and pilin respectively.
-There are certain similarities and differences both in physical properties like shape, size and chemical properties like composition and functional role.
+Flagella and pili are the filamentous structures composed of protein molecules, namely flagellin and pilin respectively.
+Thus, they differ in physical properties (like shape, size etc.) and chemical properties (like composition and functional role).